Congo and Art Nouveau in Brussels (3h)

 Where the private tour Begins and Ends

 The tour starts Tour starts at Etterbeek.
 Exact address given once you book the private tour in accordance to your interests.
-The tour ends in one of these three squares: Ambiorix, Marie-Louise or Marguerite, according to the group interests as well.
+The tour ends in one of these three squares: Ambiorix, Marie-Louise or Marguerite, according to your interests as well.

 Exclusions